MicahFoReel/Blackjack-/README.md

 # Blackjack-
-My first take on coding blackjack on JavaScript
+One of my first JavaScript projects.
+Contains basic blackjack mechanics.
+Does not contain splitting and insurance.